Waimea Canyon State Park: Geology

 The canyon is carved into the tholeiitic and post-shield calc-alkaline lavas of the canyon basalt.
-The lavas of the canyon provide evidence for massive faulting and collapse in the early history of the island.
-The west side of the canyon is all thin, west-dipping lavas of the Napali Member, while the east side is very thick, flat-lying lavas of the Olokele and Makaweli Members.
+The lavas of the canyon provide evidence of massive faulting and collapse in the island's early history.
+The west side of the canyon is all thin, west-dipping lavas of the Napali Member.
+In contrast, the east side is very thick, flat-lying lavas of the Olokele and Makaweli Members.
 The two sides are separated by an enormous fault along which a large part of the island moved downwards in a big collapse.

-The canyon has a unique geologic history as it was formed not only by the steady process of erosion but also by a catastrophic collapse of the volcano that created Kauai.
+The canyon has a unique geologic history as it was formed not only by the steady process of erosion but also by the catastrophic collapse of the volcano that created Kauaʻi.

-Like the other Hawaiian islands, Kauai is the top of an enormous volcano rising from the ocean floor.
-With lava flows dated to about 5 million years ago, Kauai is the oldest of the large Hawaiian islands.
-Roughly 4 million years ago, while Kauai was still erupting almost continuously, a portion of the island collapsed.
+Like the other Hawaiian islands, Kauaʻi is the top of an enormous volcano rising from the ocean floor.
+With lava flows dated to about 5 million years ago, Kauaʻi is the oldest of the large Hawaiian islands.
+Roughly 4 million years ago, while Kauaʻi was still erupting almost continuously, a portion of the island collapsed.
 This collapse formed a depression which then filled with lava flows.

-In the time since, rainwater from the slopes of Mount Waialeale have eroded Waimea Canyon along one edge of the collapse.
+In the time since, rainwater from the slopes of Mount Waiʻaleʻale have eroded Waimea Canyon along one edge of the collapse.
 On the east side of the canyon, the cliff walls are built from thick lava flows that pooled in the depression.
 Over time, the exposed basalt has weathered from its original black to bright red.